DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

     kubectl create secret generic digicert-secret --from-file=tls.crt=DigiCertGlobalRootCA.crt.pem
     ```

-2. Generate the ODM configuration file for Azure AD.
+2. Generate the ODM configuration file for Microsoft Entra ID.

     If you have not yet done so, download the [azuread-odm-script.zip](azuread-odm-script.zip) file to your machine.
 This archive contains the [script](generateTemplate.sh) and the content of the [templates](templates) directory.